microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 ## Motivation

-The original design of default JVM ergonomics and heuristics was aimed at traditional bare metal servers or large virtual machine environments where the JVM had to share resources with other processes (e.g., a data store) running on that same environment.
-Today, more than half of Cloud based JVM workloads are running in dedicated environments.
+The original design of default JVM ergonomics and heuristics was aimed at traditional bare metal servers or large virtual machine environments where the JVM shares resources with other processes (e.g., a data store).
+Today, more than half of Cloud based JVM workloads are running in dedicated environments such as containers.

-A study in 2023 by New Relic, an APM vendor with access to millions of JVMs in production, identified that more than 70% of their customers' JVMs were running inside environments with resources dedicated to the JVM (i.e., in containers).
-Many of these JVMs with dedicated resources were running without explicit JVM tuning flags.
+A study in 2023 by New Relic, an APM vendor with access to millions of JVMs in production, identified that more than 70% of their customers' JVMs were running inside dedicated environments.
+Many of these JVMs were running without explicit JVM tuning flags.
 Therefore the JVM was running with default ergonomics traditionally aimed at shared environments.
-Under this condition, the JVM does not utilize most of the memory available, and the workload wastes resources.
-Users then tend to resort to horizontal scaling to address performance issues before addressing resource planning for the JVM (and its tuning).
-This premature move to horizontal scaling, in turn, leads to more resource waste, both in terms of computing resources and engineering resources with hours spent in monitoring, configuring, and operationalizing the deployments, followed by manual tuning).
+Under this condition, the JVM does not utilize most of the memory available, and the workload doesn't take advantage of available resources, primarily memory.
+With underuse of available resources, application developers and operators tend to apply horizontal scaling to address performance issues.
+This premature move to horizontal scaling, in turn, leads to more resource waste, both in terms of computing resources and engineering resources.

-With an increase, by default, of resource consumption in environments with dedicated resources for the JVM process, the JVM has more opportunities to improve throughput and latency, or at the least, meet the resource consumption (footprint) expected by the user.
+With an increase, by default, of resource consumption in environments with dedicated resources for the JVM process, the JVM will have more opportunities to behave adequately according to available resources, or at the very least meet the resource consumption (footprint) expected by the user.

 Currently, the default ergonomics of the HotSpot JVM are: